-Add to the end of section 8-1.06 as revised by the RSS:
+Add to the end of section 8-1.06 as revised by the RSS dated 10-19-2012:

-The Engineer may suspend work do to environmental permit restrictions and/or inclement weather.
+The Engineer may suspend work due to environmental permit restrictions and/or inclement weather.

-During the suspension, the Department pays for winterization costs or costs associated with water pollution control within the County's project area under section 13-2.04 or 13-3.04, as applicable.
-The Department pays for any other contract work required to be performed within the County's project area during the suspension under the applicable bid item.
+During the suspension, the Department pays for winterization costs or costs associated with water pollution control within the County's Project area under section 13-2.04 or 13-3.04, as applicable.
+The Department pays for any other Contract Work required to be performed within the County's Project area during the suspension under the applicable bid item.